 Due to changes in the ASGS between the 2011 and 2016 editions, there were a number of breaks in series at the SA2 level.
-These were due, largely, to SA2s being split into multiple, smaller SA2s but there were also a small number of amalgamations and other breaks.
+These were due, largely, to SA2s being split into multiple, smaller SA2s but there was also a small number of amalgamations and other breaks.
 For more information, please see the SALM 2016 Changeover User Guide, available on the SALM website.

 Smoothed estimates not available for all SA2s and LGAs

-Small Area Labour Markets presents regional estimates of unemployment and the unemployment rate at two small area levels:
+SALM presents regional estimates of unemployment and the unemployment rate at two small area levels:

 Further, where large movements in the SA2 and LGA estimates are encountered, or in SA2s and LGAs with a small labour force, users are advised to examine Census labour force data in addition to the SALM estimates.